 Renewing Your License Plates in Hawaii

 You will likely receive a notification before your plates expire.
 Expect to wait a week or more for your new decals to arrive in the mail.
-When you receive them, you can place the new stickers directly over the old ones.
+When you receive them, place the new stickers directly over the old ones.

 Transfer License Plates in Hawaii

 You will be able to keep your license plates and transfer them to a new vehicle.
 There are fees for transferring plates to a new vehicle.
-Please see fees for licenses plates for more information about transfer fees.

 Surrendering Hawaiian License Plates